Identifying Sexual Harassment: A Comprehensive Guide

 What is the Worker Protection Act 2023?

-The new duty to prevent sexual harassment in the UK will be enforceable by employment tribunals, which can increase compensation for victims by up to 25% if an employer has breached their duty.
+The new duty to prevent sexual harassment in the UK will be enforceable by employment tribunals.
+If an employer breaches this duty, compensation for victims can increase by up to 25%.
 Given that the average sex discrimination award in 2022 was £37,607, this uplift can be significant.

 Employers should take steps to comply with this obligation, especially those with customer-facing employees, due to the reinstated liability for third-party harassment.
 Beyond defending themselves by proving they took reasonable steps, organisations should support vulnerable employees.